gskinner/image_fade/README.md

 # ImageFade

 A widget for Flutter that displays a `placeholder` widget while a specified `image` loads, then cross-fades to the loaded image.
 Also handles progress and errors.
-Fade uses `Image.opacity` when appropriate for improved performance.
+It uses `Image.opacity` when appropriate for improved performance.

 If `image` is changed, it will cross-fade to the new image once it is finished loading.
 Setting `image` to `null` will cross-fade back to the placeholder.